stratisMarkou/random-walks/_sources/content/home.md

 ## New on Random Walks

+[07/08/2021] [Convex Optimisation notes](./cvx/intro) on first three chapters of Boyd and Vandenberghe.

 [09/06/2021] Notes and demo on [Efficient Sampling from GP posteriors](./gp/sparse/gp-sampling).

 [05/05/2021] Notes and demo on [Variational Sparse Gaussian Processes](./gp/sparse/vfe).